nvoynov/clerq/README.md

 # Functional requirements
 ```

-But this one provides, and root node will be `Product SRS` according to rule 1.
+But this one provides, and the root node will be `Product SRS`.

 ```markdown
 # Product SRS